xmaxcooking/redwood-sbac/README.md

 Welcome to the Multi-Tenant Scope-Based-Access-Control on RedwoodJS Proof-of-Concept repository!

 This repository demonstrates a proof-of-concept implementation of SBAC using custom directives `@requireOrg` and `@requireScope` in RedwoodJS.
-The directives check user memberships and role scopes at a field-level on top of GraphQL SDLs.
+The directives check user memberships and role scopes at a mutation, query or field-level on top of GraphQL SDLs.

 ## Prerequisites